 - Bowel sounds that are heard in the chest

-A chest x-ray may show abdominal organs in chest cavity.
+A chest x-ray may show abdominal organs in the chest cavity.

 A diaphragmatic hernia repair is an emergency that requires surgery.
 Surgery is done to place the abdominal organs into the proper position and repair the opening in the diaphragm.

 The infant will need breathing support during the recovery period.
-Some infants are placed on a heart/lung bypass machine.
-This gives the lungs a chance to recover and expand after surgery.
+Some infants are placed on a heart/lung bypass machine to help deliver enough oxygen to the body.

 The outcome of surgery depends on how well the baby's lungs have developed.
 It also depends on whether there are any other congenital problems.
-Usually, the outlook is very good for infants who have enough lung tissue and have no other problems.
+Most often the outlook is good for infants who have a sufficient amount of working lung tissue and have no other problems.

 - Lung infections